31+ YEARS OF EXPERIENCE

 I use artificial lures because they produce larger and more frequent fish.
 Artificial lures give you more consistent fishing fun and put fish in the live wells a whole lot faster.
 Using live bait is the closest thing you can do to not fishing, you drop your bait and just sit and wait for a bite.
 The fun of fishing is learning how to trick the fish, you don’t learn this with live bait.
 Most people that have been on my guided fishing trips have caught the largest fish of their life.
 I believe artificial baits make for a more productive fishing trip.

-I am a full time Lake Lewisville fishing guide, fishing 7 day a week, I am not just a weekend guide.
-I know what is taking place on Lake Lewisville every day, and I know where the fish are holding because I simply spend more time on the lake.
-I offer year round guided fishing trips on Lake Lewisville, no matter the time of year there is always some type of fish biting.
+I offer a full-time Lake Lewisville fishing guide service, fishing 7 days a week.
+Some guides only fish weekends, I fish Lake Lewisville every day.
+I always know where the fish are holding because I simply spend more time on the lake.
+No matter the time of year there is always some type of fish biting, and I can catch them year-round.
+I fish all DFW and North Texas Lakes, including Texhoma, Lake Fork, and Ray Roberts on a regular Basis.

 Offering Lake Lewisville Fishing Guide & Lake Grapevine Fishing Guide Services